YuichiYagisawa/docker-laravel-test/README.md

 * phpmyadmin/phpmyadmin

 ## What to do after cloning
-1. composer install
+1. Change directory to app　`composer install`

-2. php artisan key:generate
+2. `docker-compose exec php bash`,`php artisan key:generate`

-3. dbの.env変更
+3. Change .env of db